joaopalmeiro/react-viz-logos/README.md

 Please note that adding licenses to the `react-viz-logos` project is an ongoing effort.
 Hence, the absence of license data for a particular logo does not imply that the logo is not released under a license.

-As licenses are subject to change, regularly check if the licenses for the logos you use have been changed.
+As licenses are subject to change, regularly check if the licenses of the logos you use have changed.
 If you find that the license data provided is outdated, please [submit an issue](https://github.com/joaopalmeiro/react-viz-logos/issues) to the [`react-viz-logos` GitHub repository](https://github.com/joaopalmeiro/react-viz-logos).

 Finally, the `react-viz-logos` project is released under the [MIT license](LICENSE).
 This does not imply that all logos within the project are licensed this way as well.
-Please see individual licenses where available.
+Please see individual licenses where available and seek the correct permissions to use the logos relevant to your project(s).

+### Brand Guidelines

+HERE

 ## References